 The local communities had to get involved in the conservation of forest resources.
 Amrita Devi Bishnoi from the Bishnoi community, Rajasthan, protested to safeguard the Khejri trees in Khejrali village.
 Many people sacrificed their lives in the process.

 Management of the forest resources by keeping the local population out does not work in the long run.
-The deforestation caused due to the development projects and industrialization is a serious issue.
-The forest resources should be used such that they sustain for future generations.
+Deforestation caused due to development projects and industrialization is a serious problem.
+The forest resources should be used such that they sustain future generations.
 The environment is not a mere collection of plants and animals, but, an accumulation of natural resources for human use.
-These resources should be exploited wisely.
+These resources should be used wisely.